25pinjo15/projet01/readme.md

-﻿# Shawinigan cegep C# exercise repositary
+﻿# TEST BRANCH Shawinigan cegep C# exercise repositary

 This is my repositary for all the exercise and everything we make related to C# and Rider IDE